 Choose to undertake a PhD in Cultural Studies and you’ll research visual, design and urban cultures.
-Based within Edinburgh College of Art (ECA), you’ll have access to exciting opportunities for cross-disciplinary exploration and research.
+Based in the School of Architecture and Landscape Architecture (ESALA) within Edinburgh College of Art (ECA), you’ll have access to exciting opportunities for cross-disciplinary exploration and research.

 Our PhD in Cultural Studies is offered as a three-year full-time (or six-year part-time) degree.
 It is an independently directed and intensive piece of research based on a substantial written dissertation.